kadirtuna/CargoManagement/README.md

 # Test it with Swagger UI:

-- By default, Type the URL "https://localhost:7139/swagger/index.html" in address search bar of the internet browser.
+- By default, When the project is running, type the URL "https://localhost:7139/swagger/index.html" in address search bar of the internet browser.

 If everything is alright, you should see the documentation and can test "CargoManagement" project.